Felo-14/aircraft_safely_analysis/README.md

 ## Conclusion

-Ultimately, the comprehensive analysis conducted has given our company valuable insights as we enter the aviation sector.
+Ultimately, the analysis conducted has given our company valuable insights as we enter the aviation sector.
 Before our entry into the aviation field, it is crucial to consider the above recommendations in addition to other factors which can lead future imporvements.